OpenNebula/docs/source/intro_release_notes/release_notes/resolved_issues_581.rst

 - `Updated ceph requirements for LXD setups <https://github.com/OpenNebula/one/issues/2998>`_
 - `Improved loggig in LXD actions <https://github.com/OpenNebula/one/issues/3099>`_
 - `New API call: one.vmpool.infoextended <https://github.com/OpenNebula/one/issues/3076>`__.
+- Added input for command to be executed in the LXD container through a VNC terminal

 The following issues has been solved in 5.8.1: